Survival guide 2022

 Can I make my own (workshop) program?

-Yes, you can, as long as you keep the sound restrictions in mind and be sweet to your neighbors :-).
-You can also plan your workshop in center camp and/or add your workshops through this form and/or add it to the info board at the info hub – or make your own announcements!
+Yes, you can, as long as you keep the sound restrictions in mind.
+You can also plan your workshop in center camp and/or add your workshops and/or add it to the info board at the info hub – or make your own announcements!

 What are the times we are allowed to make (amplified) sound?